 Don’t let the cold weather keep you from decorating your home for Spring.
-Make this Spring succulent wreath with Dollar Tree items.
+Make this easy DIY Spring succulent wreath with items you can find at Dollar Tree.

-This post contains affiliate links which help to support this blog at no additional cost to you.
+This post contains affiliate links which help to support this blog if you were to order anything through these links, at no additional cost to you.

 Punxsutawney Phil may have seen his shadow this year and most of us still have snow on the ground, but that doesn’t mean we can’t look forward to Spring and get our home ready for some warmer days.